spryker/spryker-docs/docs/scos/dev/guidelines/security-guidelines.md

 Avoid triggering remote code execution as follows:

 * Local file inclusion: using unsanitized paths in `include` statements.
 To limit locations of files to be included, use the `include_path` PHP configuration option.
-* Remote file inclusion: Avoid using unsanitized URLs or user input in `include` statements.
+* Remote file inclusion: avoid using unsanitized URLs or user input in `include` statements.
 * Unsafe deserialization.
 Serialized data should not be sent to the browser and should not be accepted back by the server.
 During deserialization of serialized data, PHP might instantiate classes mentioned in the payload and invoke some actions.
 Avoid this behavior or implement signature verification methods to validate this input.
-* Command injection: avoid forwarding user input to `exec`, `system`, `passthru` or similar functions.
+* Command injection: avoid forwarding user input to `exec`, `system`, `passthru`, or similar functions.

 ## SQL injection